nesl/radar-camera-fusion-depth/README.md

 CVPR 2023

-Model have been tested on Ubuntu 20.04 using Python 3.8, Pytorch 1.10.2+cu113
+Models have been tested on Ubuntu 20.04 using Python 3.8, Pytorch 1.10.2+cu113

 If you use this work, please cite our paper: